Naa Gbewaa

-Naa Gbewaa (also known as Nedega or Kulu Gbagha) is the founder of the Kingdoms of Mamprugu, Dagbon, and Nanug, in what is now northern Ghana.
+Naa Gbewaa (also known as Nedega or Kulu Gbagha) is the founder of the Kingdoms of Mamprugu, Dagbon, and Nanung, in what is now northern Ghana.
 His sons and daughters are credited with founding several states, including the Mossi Kingdoms of Burkina Faso.
 He established a stable and prosperous kingdom.
 Naa Gbewaa's shrine is located at Pusiga, 90 km east of Bolgatanga.
 His descendants continue to pay respects at the shrine.

 Lineage

 Naa Gbewaa fathered the following children: